grafana/github-datasource/docs/sources/setup/provisioning.md

 weight: 104
 ---

-# Provisioning the Github data source in Grafana
+# Provisioning the GitHub data source in Grafana

 You can define and configure the GitHub data source in YAML files with Grafana provisioning.
 For more information about provisioning a data source, and for available configuration options, refer to [Provision Grafana](https://grafana.com/docs/grafana/latest/administration/provisioning/#data-sources).